 Your Life as a Staff Person

-Whether you work at resident camp or day camp you’ll be giving 100% of your attention and efforts to your campers.
-While you are at camp, many of the comforts of home are gone but you’ll gain so much:
+Whether you work at sleepaway camp or a day camp, you’ll give 100% of your attention and efforts to your campers.
+While you are at camp, many of the comforts of home are gone, but you’ll gain so much:

 Character Strengths

-Often called life skills or soft skills, we define character as the ways an individual acts, thinks and feels that benefit them as well as the world as a whole.
-Character strengths like grit, gratitude and self-control are not only essential to being a successful camp staff person but are life skills that all employers are looking for.
+Often called life skills or soft skills, we define character as the ways an individual acts, thinks, and feels that benefit them and the world as a whole.
+Character strengths like grit, gratitude, and willpower are not only essential to being a successful camp staff member but are also life skills that all employers are looking for.
 These life skills will serve you no matter your life goals!

 Direct, Honest, Effective Communication

-Our camps believe in communicating directly and honestly with peers, supervisors and campers.
-This means that drama, gossip, cliques and mean girl behavior are not tolerated.
-We don’t talk about other people behind their backs and don’t engage in passive aggressive behavior.
+Our camps believe in communicating directly and honestly with peers, supervisors, and campers.
+This means drama, gossip, and cliques are not tolerated.
+We don’t talk about other people behind their backs and don’t engage in passive-aggressive behavior.
 You’ll handle problems directly and help campers do the same.

 Leadership

 Girl Scouts is the premier leadership organization for girls.
 It’s not just girls who gain leadership skills by attending camp.
-Everything you say and do, the way you interact with your peers and supervisors, your attitude when things get tough, your ability to be kind and compassionate and see things from other people’s perspective; all these things contribute to leadership.
-You’ll call on these skills as a staff team member and develop them alongside campers.
+Everything you say and do, how you interact with your peers and supervisors, your attitude when things get tough, your ability to be kind and compassionate, and see things from other people’s perspectives all contribute to leadership.
+As a staff team member, you’ll call on these skills and develop them alongside campers.

 Conflict Resolution

-It’s impossible to avoid conflicts and when you do it means you aren’t standing up for what is right.
-At camp, you’ll resolve issues by talking, compromising, being empathetic, being kind and compassionate.
-You’ll help girls gain conflict resolution skills by modeling actions, facilitating conversations and creating an atmosphere where girls can negotiate the ins and outs of relationships.
+It’s impossible to avoid conflicts; avoiding them means you aren’t standing up for what is right.
+You’ll resolve issues at camp by talking, compromising, and being empathetic, kind, and compassionate.
+You’ll help girls gain conflict resolution skills by modeling actions, facilitating conversations, and creating an atmosphere where girls can negotiate the ins and outs of relationships.

 Teamwork